tiffboors29/recipe-share/README.md

 The client uses [React](https://reactjs.org/) and was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 It uses [ESLint](https://eslint.org/) for linting, [Babel](https://babeljs.io/) as a JavaScript transpiler.
 For routing, [React Router](https://github.com/ReactTraining/react-router) is used.

 ## Backend
 The server utilizes Express framework and MongoDB for data storage.
 [Body Parser](https://github.com/expressjs/body-parser#readme) is used as a helper in parsing network requests and [Morgan](https://github.com/expressjs/morgan) is HTTP request middleware used for logging/debugging those requests.
 [Mongoose](http://mongoosejs.com/) is used for MongoDB interaction.
 [Nodemon](https://github.com/remy/nodemon) is used to monitor and restart the server as changes are made.
+[Multer](https://www.npmjs.com/package/multer) is used for uploading images.

 ### Data Model
 ##### User